adibzaman/adibzaman.github.io/_pages/about.md

 research.
 I have secured a grant of 100,000 dollar to develop a cloud computing environment with HIPAA compliant servers for EHR and physiological data for thousands of patients from Beth Israel Deaconess Hospital as well as a 69M patients cohort.
 I have also secured a 300,000 dollar data science initiative grant from Purdue for explainable AI for clinical understanding and translation in healthcare.
 At the same time, I have published many of these works in top journals and conferences.
-I have also successfully submitted an multiple NSF and DOD grants.
+I have also successfully submitted multiple NSF and DOD grant proposals.